Going to school during COVID-19

 Peel Public Health strongly recommends that school boards and schools conduct daily on-site confirmation of student, staff, and visitor self-screening results.
 This practice will be required during periods of increased risk (e.g., after a COVID-19 exposure or during an outbreak).

-If you or your child cannot safely self-isolate at home, free isolation hotels are available in Peel.
+If you or your child are required to self isolate and cannot safely self-isolate at home, free isolation hotels are available in Peel.
 Our COVID-19 Voluntary Isolation Housing program provides a hotel quality room that’s private and safe.
 For more information call Region of Peel Human Services at 905-281-1269, or get more details.

 If you have questions about your specific situation, call Peel Public Health at 905-799-7700.
 (In Caledon call 905-584-2216.)
 Our call centre is open Monday to Friday from 8:30 a.m. to 4:30 p.m.